What is Search Engine Optimization and Pay-Per-Click?

 This marketing strategy is exactly the opposite of SEO which involves organically increasing a website’s visitors.

-Typically PPC is run through Google Adwords as it is a well known and widely used digital marketing platform.
+Typically outsourcing PPC management is run through Google Adwords as it is a well known and widely used digital marketing platform.
 Through Google Adwords, users have the ability to bid for Google’s advertising space.

 Users are able to appear between the top 1 – 4 position on the front page of a Google search result depending on the particular keyword that is bid on.
 Whenever a Google search engine user searches a specific keyword, Google would give priority to Google Adword users.
 Placing them at the top of the search result.